elocowan/express-mini-sprint/readme.md

   * use bodyParser module --> important if you want to be able to receive data from a client and then parse it
   * have to use the bodyParser methods as middleware!! you have to call app.use(bodyParser.json()...)
 * What GET/POST/PATCH/DELETE are
-  * http requests - verbs that the client uses to send a request to a server
+  * http requests - verbs (methods) that the client uses to send a request to a server
   * this is the kind of response I am sending
   * the server looks for the method and the end point and if those are acceptable, then it executes certain code
   * RESTful servers and RESTful routes - these are part of those RESTful patterns - you want to create